Submissions for poetry are only accepted from financial WA Poets Inc members. To become a member click here.

 - Publication submissions are accepted from all persons interested in writing haiku and senryu.

-- Submissions of up to 10 haiku/senryu per person accepted for each issue.
+- Submissions of up to EIGHT haiku/senryu per person accepted for each issue.

 - All haiku and senryu must be unpublished and the author’s original work (unpublished refers to haiku that have NOT appeared in print or online as part of an electronic journal or poetry blog that specialises in publishing other people’s haiku).

-- Email your submission to email@example.com with “haiku” and your surname in the subject line, with all haiku in the body of the email only (i.e. no attachments).
+- OR Email your submission to creatrixjournal with your surname and “haiku” in the subject line, with all haiku in the body of the email only (i.e. no attachments).

 - Brevity is the key in haiku.
 Around 12 syllables or less is ideal, but we accept up to 17 syllables.
 Every word should have an impact, unnecessary words should be removed.